-- (d) Any testing requirements will be conducted by the Human Resources Director or designee or by the Minnesota Merit System and will only be used for testing skills specifically required for the job. - (e) Where applicable, Minnesota Merit System's online application center and hiring practices will be used. - (f) All applications will be required to be completed on the Aitkin County official application forms, including candidates selected for interview from the Minnesota Merit System register.
-Resumes may be requested on a case by case bases, but must be attached to the completed application form. - (g) When an opening exists or is contemplated for a bargaining unit position, applicable provisions from a collective bargaining agreement shall be followed. - (h) Job applications are to be submitted for a designated position and must be received before the published deadline, if applicable.
+- (e) Where applicable, Minnesota Merit System's online application center and hiring practices will be used. - (f) All applications will be required to be completed on the Aitkin County official application forms or Minnesota Merit System forms when applicable, Resumes cannot be substituted for the application forms. - (g) When an opening exists or is contemplated for a bargaining unit position, applicable provisions from a collective bargaining agreement shall be followed. - (h) Job applications are to be submitted for a designated position and must be received before the published deadline, if applicable.